matthewjchin/web-search-crawler/README.md

 via use of a web crawler.
 Additionally at least 500 lines of comments.

-Created by Matthew Chin, August to December 2019.
+Created by Matthew Chin.
+A project showing backend software development.
-Repository opened December 2020.